rust-lang/rust-forge/README.md

  If you run `mdbook build`, `mdbook` will automatically create the folder and file for your team.

- It's recommended that you put general team information in `src/<TEAM_NAME>/README.md` such as where the meetings happen, repositories that the team manages, links to chat platforms, etc. Larger topics such be made as a subpage.
+ It's recommended that you put general team information in `src/<TEAM_NAME>/README.md` such as where the meetings happen, repositories that the team manages, links to chat platforms, etc. Larger topics should be made as a subpage e.g. (`src/release/topic.md`).

 ```markdown
 - [TOPIC](src/<TEAM_NAME>/TOPIC.md)